TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/userguide/concepts.md

 *   Project owners may also grant additional permissions to a project member.
     For example, a user might be a contributor, plus `EditIssue`.

+*   Project owners and field admins can restrict custom fields.
+That will allow them to specify field editors: the only users allowed to edit custom field values in issues and templates.

 *   When a user makes a request to the Monorail server, the server checks that they can access the project and that they have the needed permission for that action.
 E.g., viewing an issue requires the `View` permission.